amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

 # COLLECTION

-I present in this section my small collection of HP RPN programmable calculators.
-With sadness, I watched HP's calculator business dwindled over the years.
-So, when the 35th anniversary HP 35s RPN model came out in 2007, I snatched one up.
-Several years ago, I bought the HP Prime for my son, when he entered middle school.
-The rest, I purchased on eBay.

 ## *Voyager*

 In 1981, HP launched the Voyager Series of affordable, compact, programmable, scientific RPN calculators.
 The design was revolutionary, compared to the model, the HP-41C, which was introduced a couple of years earlier in 1979.
 The HP-41C is a milestone model amongst HP calculators.
 It was the flagship of the line.
 Its claim to fame was the external programme memory in the form of magnetic strips.
 But at 295 USD (almost 1,200 USD in 2021), it was not accessible to most engineers and engineering students.
 The 135 USD (over 400 USD in 2021) HP-11C, though still expensive, was within reach to many.

+The Voyager Series includes a business RPN calculator called the HP-12C.
+It was introduced 1981 at 135 USD.
+It is undoubtedly the most popular business calculator in history.
+It is still in production.
+I bought my HP-12C in 1998.
+But I did not list it here, because the focus of this article is on scientific RPN calculators.

+There is also the HP-10C of 1982, the 80 USD crippled version of the HP-11C.
+No one bothered with this model, since the HP-11C was more capable, and was only slightly more expensive.
+I do not own an HP-10C.

-#### HP-11C
+#### HP-11C (1981)

 ![HP-11C](./figures/HPcalculators/DSC00203.JPG)

+I bought this HP-11C on eBay, some years ago.
 The HP-11C was introduced in 1981 as the first of the Voyager Series of revolutionary, compact calculators.
 In all the essentials, it is similar to top-of-the line HP-15C, only lacking some advanced features.
 Regardless, it has everything an engineer needed, daily: complex numbers, trigonometric functions, hyperbolic functions, degree-radian-gradiant angular measures.

-#### HP-15C
+#### HP-15C (1982)

 ![HP-15C](./figures/HPcalculators/DSC00205.JPG)